 But we do not accept that the ciphers could not in future be broken, or your passwords found out.

-Because of these very real risks BullionVault has assumed that against the odds your internet access will be compromised, and we have implemented substantial further safeguards to guard against such an eventuality so as to still keep your gold and your money safe.
+Because of these very real risks BullionVault has assumed that against the odds your internet access will be compromised, and we have implemented substantial further safeguards to guard against such an eventuality so as to still keep your bullion and your money safe.

 When certain events occur on your account, BullionVault can send an SMS message to your mobile/cell phone to keep you immediately informed.
 We call this the 'burglar alarm'.
 It allows you to monitor your account even when you aren't near a computer.